Description

 The drawing captures that rarity: a dense canopy of feathered fronds unfolding from each forked tip, with the hand that made it still present in every crosshatched shadow.

-An alternative palette, Iron and Chalk, offers a cooler, more pared-back interpretation for neutral interiors.
+An alternative palette, Smoke, Emerald and Bahari, offers a cooler, more pared-back interpretation for neutral interiors.

 Designed for repeat and surface application, the pattern translates seamlessly across fabric, wallpaper, soft furnishings, and interior textiles.
 It sits naturally alongside linen, raw cotton, and woven neutrals.